Classification of the Indigenous peoples of the Americas: Genetic classification

 The haplogroup most commonly associated with Indigenous Americans is Haplogroup Q1a3a (Y-DNA).
 Y-DNA, like (mtDNA), differs from other nuclear chromosomes in that the majority of the Y chromosome is unique and does not recombine during meiosis.
-This has the effect that the historical pattern of mutations can easily be studied.
-The pattern indicates Indigenous peoples of the Americas experienced two very distinctive genetic episodes; first with the initial-peopling of the Americas, and secondly with European colonization of the Americas.
+This has the effect that the historical pattern of mutations can more easily be studied.
+The pattern indicates Indigenous peoples of the Americas experienced two very distinctive genetic episodes; first with the initial peopling of the Americas, and secondly with European colonization of the Americas.
 The former is the determinant factor for the number of gene lineages and founding haplotypes present in today's Indigenous American populations.

 Human settlement of the Americas occurred in stages from the Bering sea coast line, with an initial 20,000-year layover on Beringia for the founding population.
 The micro-satellite diversity and distributions of the Y lineage specific to South America indicates that certain Amerindian populations have been isolated since the initial colonization of the region.
-The Na-Dené, Inuit and Indigenous Alaskan populations exhibit haplogroup Q (Y-DNA) mutations, however are distinct from other Indigenous Americans with various mtDNA mutations.
+The Na-Dené, Inuit and Alaska Native populations exhibit haplogroup Q (Y-DNA) mutations, however are distinct from other Indigenous Americans with various mtDNA mutations.
 This suggests that the earliest migrants into the northern extremes of North America and Greenland derived from later populations.